 The San Diego Lapidary Society was founded by the late Robert V. Clapp.
 He was a member of the Los Angeles Lapidary Society before moving to San Diego.

 The first meeting, with 35 persons in attendance, was held in the State Building in Balboa Park on August 12, 1947.
 On April 2, 1948 the Society was organized with 70 charter members and was incorporated as a nonprofit organization.
-In November of that year members donated lapidary equipment to Horse Mann Junior High School and evening classes in lapidary work began.
+In November of that year members donated lapidary equipment to Horace Mann Junior High School and evening classes in lapidary work began.